 These programs, in turn, helped to recruit and retain a diverse range of faculty and professional staff.
 Indeed, there is nothing fundamentally new about commitments to hiring and retaining women and faculty and staff of color, which was a hallmark of the Michigan Mandate and which has been part of ongoing efforts to reshape the composition of the faculty.
 Cumulatively, these past efforts constitute a base on which to continue to build.

-Working closely with ADVANCE and the Women of Color in the Academy Project, along with a host of academic centers and institutes—including the National Center for Institutional Diversity, which recently transitioned to LSA in July 2016—will allow us to promote cross-disciplinary research and scholarship development by engaging in its direct production, supporting the work of others, and disseminating promising, evidence-based findings from affiliated scholars, faculty, and graduate students.
+Working closely with ADVANCE and the Women of Color in the Academy Project, along with a host of academic centers and institutes—including the National Center for Institutional Diversity, which transitioned to LSA in July 2016—will allow us to promote cross-disciplinary research and scholarship development by engaging in its direct production, supporting the work of others, and disseminating promising, evidence-based findings from affiliated scholars, faculty, and graduate students.

 Achieving this vision will require building more robust networks, including those that actively engage and involve undergraduate and graduate students as partners and leaders.

 We do not believe that students should be expected to “solve” climate problems, but we do want them to be involved.
 While we are institutionally obligated to better train our faculty, staff, and administration to acknowledge and address climate and interpersonal and personal issues that interfere with student learning and educational success, we should also help students to increase their capacity to deal with issues that will shape their lives and careers after college and graduate school.